ArpitW-AI/BrewVista-Coffee-Sales-Analysis/README.md

 - The top 10 products contribute 80% of total sales volume, showing that customer demand is concentrated in a narrow set of items.
 - Brewed Chai Tea leads with the highest units sold (17K orders), while Barista Espresso dominates in revenue, contributing 13% of total sales.
 - Hot Chocolate matches the order volume of Brewed Black Tea and Brewed Herbal Tea, yet delivers a 3.5% higher revenue share, highlighting its higher value per order.
-- Regular and Sugar Syrup together make up 4.7% of sales volume, but just 1% of revenue, suggesting their low price points dilute financial impact despite strong demand.
+- Regular and Sugar Syrup drive 4.7% of sales but only 1% of revenue, showing high demand but weak financial impact.

 <p align="center">
   <img src="visualization/most_selling.PNG" alt="Dashboard Preview" width="600"/>